-It does not make sense to pick an area that is proposed to become a Safe Active Street, assuming that the SAS treatment will happen next financial year-it is not a valid trial if the two happen at the same time.
+It does not make sense to pick an area that is proposed to become a Safe Active Street, assuming that the SAS treatment will happen next financial year it is not a valid trial if the two happen at the same time.

 It does not make sense to pick an area with low accident statistics - only 5 at intersections in the 2015-2019 period.
 Even the 2016-2020 statistics show that 6 of the 7 intersection accidents are on Norfolk Street, which is due to become a SAS.

-Are you saying that mini roundabouts are an acceptable freatment on a SAS?
+Are you saying that mini roundabouts are an acceptable treatment on a SAS?

 I think you should have chosen a better area to do the test."

 I don't feel that these areas require mini roundabouts.
-It would be worthwhile if the council provided the number of low grade traffic incident so that it would provide and inform amone commenting on this proposal with an informed view.
+It would be worthwhile if the council provided the number of low grade traffic incident so that it would provide and inform anyone commenting on this proposal with an informed view.
+The city has steadily over the last 10-15 years placed many speed humps and reduced the ability to turn left or right from some of the surrounding streets

-The oily has steadily over the last 10-15 years placed many speed humps and reduced the ability to turn left or right from some of the surrounding streets bound by Fitzgerald and William street.
-This may discourage other road users who do not live in the suburb but it flustrates some local is in particular excession extrahed or seed the turners.

-excessive number of speed humps.
+The city has steadily over the last 10-15 years placed many speed humps and reduced the ability to turn left or right from some of the surrounding streets bound by Fitzgerald and William street.
+This may discourage other road users who do not live in the suburb but it frustrates some local's in particular excessive number of speed humps.

 What is the requirement to spend more taxpayer money on these mini roundabouts and what will be the benefits from this exercise.
-It appears to be a much taxpeted response for a small number of suburban streets.
+It appears to be a much targeted response for a small number of suburban streets.
 These mini roundabouts for these locations will achieve very little as the traffic in these streets is low.
 I sincerely hope the council reconsiders this proposal and not pursue this project.